 Staged construction (revised 2-2-2022)

 Description.
 Staged construction of the embankments and bridge end bents between Stations 53+00 and 65+00 is required.
 This work requires pauses in embankment construction to allow settlement and excess pore water pressures to dissipate.
-The results of the Geotechnical nstrumentation and Monitoring Program will determine when work must stop on embankment construction and when work can resume for embankment construction.
+The results of the Geotechnical Instrumentation and Monitoring Program will determine when work must stop on embankment construction and when work can resume for embankment construction.
 Staged construction requirements contained herein are estimated only.
 Actual results of the instrumentation and monitoring will be the controlling factor in the rate of staged construction components.
 Daily coordination between the Contractor, the Project Manager, and the MDT Geotechnical Section (or designated representative) concerning the results of instrumentation and monitoring is required to determine when construction can continue after embankment construction has been halted.

 Materials.
 Vacant.